tiggreen/personal-finance-notes/README.md

-## Notes on personal finance that I've learned from my friends and different books.
+## Notes on personal finance that I've learned from friends and books.

-Here is the [list of books](https://booknshelf.com/topics/investing) I recommend to read.
+Here is the [list of books](https://booknshelf.com/topics/investing) I recommend to read if you want learn about personal finance and investing.
+Highly recommend to start from [A Random Walk down Wall Street](https://www.amazon.com/Random-Walk-down-Wall-Street/dp/0393352242/ref=sr_1_1?s=books&ie=UTF8&qid=1495799357&sr=1-1&keywords=A+Random+Walk+Down+Wall+Street%3A).

 ### Emergency Fund